EOSIO/spec-repo/eep-draft_shards.md

 * A node can choose to validate a particular subset of the shards and ignore the rest.
 * Subsets of shards can be extracted from blocks.
-* If a shard doesn't have any transactions for a particular block, then that shard doesn't have to execute.
+* If a shard doesn't have any transactions for a particular block and it doesn't have any incoming messages to queue (see ISC), then that shard doesn't have to execute.
   We could exempt a main shard from this to enable bookkeeping activities, such as onblock.

-This system would create, in effect, a system of sister chains under the control of a common set of producers.
+This system would create, in effect, a system of side chains under the control of a common set of producers.
 Each shard could have its own system contract for managing resources.
 To simplify implementation, each shard could also have its own set of base-level accounts.
 Contracts could provide account portability using the